-A liver transplant can help save your life when your liver no longer works.
-Also called a hepatic transplantation, the treatment involves surgical removal of your entire liver.
-It’s then replaced with a healthy donor liver.
+A liver transplant, also called a hepatic transplant, can help save your life when your liver no longer works.
+The treatment involves surgical removal of your entire liver.
+It’s then replaced with all, or part, of a healthy donor liver.
 This may come from a living or deceased donor.

 - alcohol abuse